bilalmirza74/bilalmirza74/README.md

 rel="noreferrer"
 >
 <p>
-Developed with ❤️ in India 🇮🇳
+Developed with ❤️ By Bilal Mirza
 </p>